 It’s one of TV’s most beloved dramas which has launched the careers of new talent as well as featuring some of our most celebrated actors.

-Call the Midwife is heading into its seventh series with some of its original cast, including Jenny Agutter, Helen George, and Stephen McGann returning for more maternity drama in London’s East End.
+Call the Midwife is heading into its eighth series with some of its original cast, including Jenny Agutter, Helen George, and Stephen McGann returning for more maternity drama in London’s East End.

 But what became of the original stars who have bid farewell to the BBC period drama?